- Home

 What

-are Poll Workers?
+are Election Workers?

-and Poll Deputy.
+Tech, and Poll Deputy.

 How

-Can I Become a Poll Worker?
+Can I Become a Election Worker?

 You

-or you may complete an on-line
+application, or you may complete an on-line

 request form.
 Once the application has been completed and sent to us, you